Grant-Graham/digital-policy/CPPM-Chapter12.md

 Ministries must:

-1. Engage with the OCIO when designing or modifying an IT system or application to determine whether components already exist.
+1. Engage with the OCIO when designing, modifying or procuring an IT system or application to determine whether components already exist.

 2. Leverage existing common components when practicable.